msakai/haskell-decision-diagrams/README.md

 [Binary Decision Diagrams (BDD)](https://en.wikipedia.org/wiki/Binary_decision_diagram) and [Zero-suppressed Binary Decision Diagrams (ZDD)](https://en.wikipedia.org/wiki/Zero-suppressed_decision_diagram) implementation in Haskell.

-BDD is a data stucture suitable for representing boolean functions (can be thought as a compressed representation of truth tables) and many operations on boolean functions can be performed efficiently.
+BDD is a data structure suitable for representing boolean functions (can be thought as a compressed representation of truth tables) and many operations on boolean functions can be performed efficiently.
 ZDD is a variant of BDD suitable for representing (sparse) families of sets compactly.

 BDD/ZDD uses hash-consing for compact representation and efficient comparison, and we use [intern](https://hackage.haskell.org/package/intern) package for implementing hash-consing.